University of Michigan - Shanghai Jiao Tong University Joint Institute

 A meal at the campus canteens is estimated to be around 10 - 15 RMB.

-The JI dorm is in the center of the SJTU campus, with easy access to the campus living center, the main gates, and the canteens.
-Walking from the dorm to the JI class rooms and the JI building takes less than 5 minutes, although almost all of the students use a bicycle for daily commute.
+SJTU’s New International Students Dorm is to the north of the SJTU Minhang campus, with easy access to the canteens, laundry facilities, supermarket, gym and other facilities.
+Walking from the dorm to the JI class rooms is about 20 minutes and about the same distance to the JI building, although almost all of the students use a bicycle for daily commute.

 Public transportation is cheap and convenient.
 A subway token costs 4 to 7 RMB.
 One ride on the public bus costs 2 RMB.
 Train tickets to neighboring cities can range from 30 to 100 RMB.